hegde-atri/portfolio-site/content/posts/first_post/index.md

 just have tips and tricks that will be of help to other people.
 Right now I'm learning the rust 🦀 programming language and working on my arch install and arch config scripts.

+Things to update in the site:
+- detect preferred theme from browser.
+- dark theme doesn't invert pictures (when theme="dark" when webpage loaded)

 Some of the things I plan to do over summer:
 - start a hobby youtube channel.
 - learn emacs or vim.